AGOberprieler/LoCoLotive/README.md

 1. Download reference genome from NCBI: https://www.ncbi.nlm.nih.gov/data-hub/assembly/GCA_003112345.1/ (download "Genomic sequence (FASTA)" and "Annotated features (GFF3)" and extract the files from the download archive)
 2. Download probe sequences, more precisely the source ESTs used for probe design: https://raw.githubusercontent.com/Smithsonian/Compositae-COS-workflow/master/COS_sunf_lett_saff_all.fasta
+3. Move/copy both FASTA files and the GFF file into the LoCoLotive directory.

 To avoid redundant loci, we will only use source ESTs from sunflower.
 These can be extracted with